Expectancy-value theory: Subjective task values

-According to Eccles and colleagues subjective task value can be thought of the motivation that allows an individual to answer the question "Do I Want to do This Activity and Why?"
+According to Eccles and colleagues subjective task value can be thought of as the motivation that allows an individual to answer the question "Do I Want to do This Activity and Why?"
 Subjective task values can be broken into four subcategories: Attainment Value (Importance for identity or self), Intrinsic Value (Enjoyment or Interest), Utility Value (Usefulness or Relevance), and Cost (loss of time, overly-high effort demands, loss of valued alternatives, or negative psychological experiences such as stress).
 Traditionally, attainment value and intrinsic value are more highly correlated.
 What's more, these two constructs tend to be related to intrinsic motivation, interest, and task persistence.
 Alternatively, utility value has both intrinsic and extrinsic components. and has been related to both intrinsic and extrinsic outcomes such as course performance and interest.
 Other research shows that utility value has time-dependent characteristics as well.
 Cost has been relatively neglected in the empirical research; however, the construct has received some attention more recently.
 Feather combined subjective task values with more universal human values and suggested that the former are just one type of general human motives that help to direct behavior.